How Portable Electric Kitchen Appliances Can Be Useful after Disasters

 Instant Pot

-For more about this little gem and what it can do, read Survival Mom’s ode to the Instant Pot.
+For more about this little gem and what it can do, read my ode to the Instant Pot.

-After a disaster, if you don’t have access to a kitchen, but you do have electricity, then being able to use these appliances in non-traditional ways could save you from a litany of fast food.
-You can eat healthier, for less money, and enjoy the morale boost of a homecooked meal.
+After a disaster, if you don’t have access to a kitchen, but you do have electricity, then your only challenge is setting up an emergency kitchen, assembling your small appliances, and start cooking!
+You can eat healthier, for less money, and enjoy the morale boost of a homecooked meal even in the midst of chaos.

 Leave a Comment